naturalneuralnet/uk-indeed-scraper/README.md

 # About

-A web-scraper designed for scraping Indeed's UK website.
-Other examples of scraping indeed did not work properly for the UK version of the site so I built this to fulfill that niche.
+A web-scraper designed specifically for Indeed's UK website.
+Other scrapers for Indeed.com did not work properly for the UK version of the site.
+I built this to fulfill that usecase.

 ## Table of Contents